morinted/Bozzy/doc/analysis_report.md

 |--------------|-------------|-------|---------|
 | PHOUPB/TAPBS | `mountains` | 1     | 2       |

-**The user changes text 'mountain' to 'mountainous' and hits enter or clicks away from the dictionary entry**
+**The user changes text 'mountains' to 'mountainous' and hits enter or clicks away from the dictionary entry**

 - The entry is updated to the changed text